mohammad-mghn/tailwindcss-classes-pattern/README.md

 -----

 ## 8. Filters
-Due to the large number of cases, it's not really great.
+Due to a large number of cases, it's not great.

 ```jsx
 <div className="backdrop-blur-lg">